 Work great at converting ammonia and nitrite.
 They suck up a ton of o2 though IIRC.
 Watch out on restarts after outages, etc. regular old sumps have never treated me wrong, so I've never had the desire to branch out into k2 filtration.
 I've read they're very popular with rays and such

-Yeah a good friend of mine has a diy one on his tank and it has his water pretty clean and he has it well hid in his tank125g: Empty For Now
+Yeah a good friend of mine has a diy one on his tank and it has his water pretty clean and he has it well hid in his tank

 90g: Planted S.A.